jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ## Required Reading: Precision-Mapped Attack Surface for Adversarial Review

-### We need to pass the OTF security review to become self-sustaining.
+### Passing the OTF security review is essential to become self-sustaining.

 **I sincerely hope this project will undergo a genuine, independent security assessment.
 OTF security validation is essential for the project to earn trust, stand on its own, and continue to grow with confidence.**